Vision & Mission

 The best commentary on the Bible is the Bible itself.
 Cross-references help us see how Scripture interprets Scripture.

-Accessible anywhere: Desktop, mobile, slow connections.
+A study tool that works on desktop, mobile, and slow connections.
 We build with the rural pastor in the developing world as our constraint.
 If it works well on a cheap phone with expensive data, it works for everyone.

 What Success Looks Like

-• A pastor in West Africa can study cross-references on a cheap phone as easily as a seminary student in North America.
+A pastor in West Africa can study cross-references in French on a cheap phone as easily as a seminary student in North America can in English.
+The data is free, portable, and integrated into Bible apps beyond our own.